wasauce/AirCloud-arduino/README.md

 ### 	What do the Status Lights mean?

 The 4 lights on the left hand side indicate the current status.

 Power - Green or black/blank.

 WiFi  - Green or black/blank.

 Data  - Purple when updating.
 Green when data has been processed and the AirCloud updated.
 Yellow if the PurpleId you input is no longer available, and we are pulling data from a nearby (< 10 miles away) sensor.
 Black/blank when no data.
+The data light will also flash green every ~1 minute to let you know the board is alive.

 Error - Purple when in setup mode.
 Otherwise, it can be red - indicating an error.
 The error likely means the data from the server is bad OR that the PurpleAir Id is no longer updating.
 Or black/blank, meaning no known errors.

 ### 	Counting up

+When new AQI data is received, the AirCloud will count up, 1 LED per AQI.
+This should happen every 10 minutes.
+This way you can get a better idea of the real AQI -- not just the color.

+The AirCloud is 183 LEDs.
+If the AQI is > 183, the board will restart its

 ### 	Breathing